deanwampler/spark-scala-tutorial/tutorial/README.md

 ...
 ```

-The time stamp will increent by 2000 ms each time, because that's the size of our batch intervals.
-This output comes from the `print` method in the program (discussed below), which is a useful debug tool for seeing the first 10 or so values in the current batch `RDD`.
+The time stamp will increment by 2000 ms each time, because we're running with 2-second batch intervals.
+This particular output comes from the `print` method in the program (discussed below), which is a useful debug tool for seeing the first 10 or so values in the current batch `RDD`.

 At the same time, you'll see new directories appear in `output`, one per batch.
 They are named like `output/wc-streaming-1413724628000.out`, again with a timestamp appended to our default output argument `output/wc-streaming`.
 Each of these will contain the usual `_SUCCESS` and `part-0000N` files, one for each core that the job can get!

 Now let's run with socket input.
-In Activator or SBT, run `SparkStreaming8MainSocket` as we've done for the other exercises.
+In Activator or SBT, run `SparkStreaming8MainSocket`.
 For the Activator `shell` or SBT prompt, the corresponding alias is now `ex8socket`.
-In either case, the extra option `--socket localhost:9900` is passed to `SparkStreaming8Main` to read data from a socket at this address.
-It will use `DataSocketServer` for this purpose.
+In either case, this is equivalent to passing the extra option `--socket localhost:9900` to `SparkStreaming8Main`, telling it spawn a thread running an instance of `DataSocketServer` to write data to a socket at this address.
+SparkStreaming8 will read this socket. the same data file (KJV text by default) will be written over and over again to this socket.

 The console output and the directory output should be very similar to the output of the previous run.

-To run the same logic in Hadoop, there is `hadoop.HSparkStreaming8` driver, **but don't invoke it directly**, because it doesn't also run one of the `Data*server` processes.
-Instead, pass the `--hadoop` flag to `SparkStreaming8Main`.
-(You'll have)
-Do these steps again with the Hadoop version, `scripts/sparkstreaming8.sh`.
-This script works just like the other Hadoop scripts we described previously.
-It invokes `$SPARK_HOME/bin/spark-submit`.
-Don't forget to start `nc` again.

-What if kill the `nc` process? `SparkStreaming8` detects that the socket dropped and starts shutting down, which takes a few moments.
-The program has a "listener" that
-triggers shutdown when the socket drops.
-However, by default, Spark Streaming will attempt to re-establish the connection, which is probably what you would want in a real, long-running system.

 `SparkStreaming8` supports the following command-line options: